mentalidaddereyes-eng/mentalidad-chess-viewer/replit.md

 - **Multi-Game PGN**: Automatic detection of multiple games in PGN, dropdown selector (only visible when 2+ games), metadata parsing with CRLF normalization.
 - **Lichess Integration**: Game import by URL or username (max 10 games), daily puzzle import from Lichess API with smart data mapping.
 - **AI Move Analysis**: Real-time commentary and evaluation badges.
+- **Analysis Mode**: Free analysis mode in Trainer page allowing users to explore alternative moves from any position.
+Features seamless toggle between view-only mode and interactive mode, with proper state restoration when switching.
+Users can make moves on the board and receive AI analysis for each exploratory move.
+State management ensures the canonical game position is always restored when exiting analysis mode.
+- **Custom Position Analysis**: FEN input field allowing users to load and analyze any chess position.
+Includes validation, error handling, and automatic AI analysis for custom positions.
+Users can paste FEN strings and receive immediate GM-level commentary on the position.
 - **Voice Coaching**: Text-to-speech responses with selectable voice personalities, persistent mute state, and quick controls.
 - **Voice Questions**: Browser-based speech recognition for user queries.
 - **Auto-play Mode**: Automated game progression with AI analysis.